m4v15/master-reference/coursebook/week-4/research-afternoon.md

   - What are some of the pros and cons of using Node in your stack, rather than one of those alternatives?

 - *Writing for different environments*:
   - Why might you have to write JavaScript differently if it's going to run in the browser, rather than in Node?
+  - How can we check if Javascript functions are ES5 or ES6?
+How can we find out what browsers will run them
   - What tools can help make it so you don't have to do that - what is **babel** and why would you use it?